LucasEnard/benchmark-python-objectscript/README.md

 | ObjectScript obj       | 1.8              |

+We have, the function in the row having x times the speed of the function in the column :
 |                        | Python str | ObjectScript graph str | ObjectScript str |
 |------------------------|------------|------------------------|------------------|
 | Python str             | 1          | 1                      | 1.3              |